17th Latin American Theoretical Informatics Symposium

 Invited Speakers

-The following are the confirmed invited speakers.
-More to be announced!
+The following are the invited speakers.

 Marcelo Arenas